-Tacos are our go-to meal.
-There’s no shortage of spots to enjoy them in our city.
-Whether you’re looking for casual street food with a hint of So Cal inspiration, or want to sit down and enjoy meticulously constructed and packed shells, there’s a spot calling your name in the Sunshine City.
+Tacos are our go-to meal and thankfully there is no shortage of spots to enjoy them in our city.
+Whether you’re looking for casual street food with a hint of SoCal inspiration, or want to sit down and enjoy meticulously constructed and packed shells, there’s a spot calling your name in the Sunshine City.

 If you’re looking for a good deal, it’s hard to top Red Mesa Restaurant’s sangria special on Wednesdays — 50% off pitchers and glasses for all of their sangrias.

 Señor Taco delivers a flawless haymaker to our taste buds each and every time we visit.
 The arroz imperial (Mexican stuffed rice), fried ice cream and handmade tamales are glorious.
 Their tacos are equally remarkable.

 When you visit, we recommend you order the Machete tacos — fried pork mushrooms and onions smothered with melted cheese and served on a flour tortilla topped with salsa verde.
-If you have room, treat yourself to the el trí — smoked ham, chorizo, bacon, onions and poblano peppers, all grilled together and topped with melted cheese, cilantro, guac and sour cream on a flour tortilla.
+If you have room, treat yourself to the el trí — smoked ham, chorizo, bacon, onions, and poblano peppers, all grilled together and topped with melted cheese, cilantro, guac and sour cream on a flour tortilla.

 What are your favorite taco spots in the Burg?
 Let us know in the comments below!